IceMachine

 Lay back, it's all been done before

-At the beginning of the 2000s, I moved into my first apartment right after graduating from high school.
-It was small and far out of town, so it felt like I was on the streetcar for ages to get to university in the city center.
-The floors were crooked and creaked with every step and the small fitted kitchen was still from the 70s and in questionable vintage brown tones even back then.
-The heating was provided by outdated gas ovens and until they finally started up, you had to press the little button under the cover dozens of times, especially at the beginning of the cold season.
-To make a long story short: This little apartment was perfect.
-I furnished it with a mixture of the cheapest Ikea furniture, old furniture from my parents and my children's room and things from the flea market.
-I bought a small tube TV (those are the ones that are deeper than they are wide ;-)) and often had MTV on almost all day.
-The older ones among us may remember: MTV, the music television channel, actually played music videos almost all day long before the days of YouTube and constantly available high-speed internet.
-(And does anyone else remember VIVA Zwei?)
-So I was sitting in this small apartment with the old, slightly crooked lime tree in front of one window and the ugly little 70s tower block - there are indeed small tower blocks - in front of the other window, flicking through my first semester university folders, slightly overwhelmed and fascinated at the same time.
-The TV was on MTV, maybe Linkin Park or Avril Lavigne or an episode of South Park.
-And the room smelled of "Hugo Deep Red", vanilla and berry and sweet.
-Life felt eternal, in a positive sense, after all, everything was still ahead of me and the future was open and free.
+In the early 2000s, I moved directly into my first own apartment right after graduating from high school.
+It was small and located far outside the city, so I spent what felt like an eternity on the tram to get to the university in the city center.
+The floors were uneven and creaked with every step, and the small kitchenette was still from the 70s, decorated in questionable vintage brown tones even back then.
+Heating was done with aging gas stoves, and until they finally kicked in, you had to press the small button under the cover dozens of times, especially at the beginning of the cold season.
+To make a long story short: this little apartment was perfect.
+I furnished it with a mix of the cheapest Ikea furniture, old pieces from my parents and my childhood room, and items from flea markets.
+I bought a small tube television (the kind that is deeper than it is wide ;-)) and often had MTV playing almost all day long.
+Those of us who are older might remember: MTV, the music television channel, actually played music videos almost all day long back then, long before the era of YouTube and constantly available high-speed internet.
+(And does anyone still remember VIVA Zwei?)
+So there I was, sitting in this little apartment with the old, slightly crooked lime tree in front of one window and the ugly little 70s high-rise - yes, there are indeed small high-rises - in front of the other window, slightly overwhelmed yet fascinated as I flipped through my university folders from the first semester.
+MTV was on TV, maybe Linkin Park or Avril Lavigne or an episode of South Park.
+And the room smelled of "Hugo Deep Red," vanilla and berry and sweet.
+Life felt eternal, in a positive sense, as everything was still ahead of me and the future was open and free.

-"Hugo Deep Red" is not a fancy fragrance.
+"Hugo Deep Red" is not an extravagant scent.
 It never was and probably never wanted to be.
-It smells pleasantly of vanilla and red berries and reminds me a little of red fruit jelly with vanilla sauce.
+It has a pleasant aroma of vanilla and red berries, and it somewhat reminds me of red fruit jelly with vanilla sauce.
 I used to find it very sweet, but compared to the sweetness of some modern perfumes, it is not.
-It now has that special something of a fragrance that you don't smell that often anymore and that no longer corresponds to current trends.
-Today it seems a little out of date to me, but not in a negative sense, not old-fashioned, rather retro (and a little bit sexy), and absolutely still wearable, even for young people.
+Nowadays, it possesses the uniqueness of a fragrance that you don't smell very often anymore and that no longer aligns with current trends.
+Today, it feels a bit out of time to me, but not in a negative sense, not outdated, rather retro (and just a tiny bit sexy), and absolutely still wearable, even for young people.

-The house with my first small apartment has since been demolished and replaced by a new, chic apartment building with large balconies and floor-to-ceiling windows.
-And the ugly little tower block opposite has also been given a new coat of paint.
-But the old lime tree still stands, crooked as ever, defying the years that pass by.
-And when I walked down my old street recently, I could have sworn the air smelled of "Hugo Deep Red".
+The building with my little first apartment has since been torn down and replaced by a new, fancier residential building with large balconies and floor-to-ceiling windows.
+And even the ugly little high-rise across the street has received a new coat of paint.
+But the old lime tree still stands, as crooked as ever, defying the years that pass by it.
+And when I recently walked along my old street, I could have sworn the air smelled of "Hugo Deep Red."

 5 Comments